ICTatRTI/angular-pages/README.md

 # Angular Pages
-Build an angular site from a folder of HTML or Markdown files.
-Routes are automatically generated to mimic the structure of those files in the `./pages` directory of your Angular Project.
+The static site generator that lets you mix Markdown, HTML, and Angular Components!
+Write your HTML or Markdown files and Angular Components with Routes will be generated to mimic the structure of those files in the `./pages` directory of your Angular Project.

 ## Install Angular Pages into an NG CLI generated Angular App